-- You must have been in receipt of benefits only for the last six months OR A Money Adviser has assessed your income and expenditure using the Common Financial Tool and you have no surplus to pay a debtor's contribution. - You must not own more than £17000 in total - The application fee is £90 - You must have a certificate for sequestration signed by an authorised person - You must not have been made bankrupt through the Minimal Asset Process within the last 10 years - You do not have a car or other motor vehicles worth more than £3000 or any other single asset worth more than £1000 eg cash/jewellery or total assets worth more than £2000. - If you own a house, you cannot apply for a MAP Bankruptcy (although you may qualify under sections 2 or 3) - 2.
-You have had a 'Charge for Payment' served on you by Sheriff Officers or have received one by recorded delivery and the Charge has expired.
+Low assets means that you do not have car or other motor vehicles worth more than £3000 or another single asset worth more than £1000, e.g. cash/jewellery or total assets worth more than £10,000.
+If you own a house, you cannot apply for a LILA Bankruptcy (although you may qualify under sections 2 or 3).

+- 2. You have had a 'Charge for Payment' served on you by Sheriff Officers or have received one by recorded delivery and the Charge has expired.
 A charge may be served either after you have been taken to court for a debt or in respect of unpaid Council Tax. - 3.
 An Authorised Person, such as a Money Advisor, certifies that you are unable to pay your debts as they fall due.